Attic Air Conditioners

 So why put an HVAC system up in the attic at all?
 Well, mainly it’s a way to save space.
 Most updated central air conditioned homes have a new air conditioner split system, meaning the AC is broken up into parts: an outdoor unit, which houses the fan condenser and compressor, and an indoor unit, which holds the evaporator and fan.
 Typically, this indoor unit gets placed in a cabinet or closet somewhere inside.

 But where storage space is at a premium, this can hog precious closet room, especially if putting the unit on the floor isn’t an option, either.
-To answer NREL’s question, this is what older builders were thinking: they didn’t know as much about energy efficiency as we do, so putting the unit in the attic seemed like a smart, space-saving move.
+Older builders didn’t know as much about energy efficiency as we do, so putting the unit in the attic seemed like a smart, space-saving move.

 In a pretty strongly-worded take on the matter, the National Renewable Energy Laboratory presented evidence against attic ductwork, in a paper pithily titled “Ducts in the Attic?
 What Were They Thinking?”
-In it, the authors argue that attic ducts kill home efficiency—they say that studies show a 20 percent energy use increase for homes with attic ducted units.
-Leaky seals in unconditioned, vented attics can effectively turn an efficient 15 SEER unit into a 12, meaning it’s much less efficient.
+In it, the authors argue that attic ducts kill home efficiency.
+They say that studies show a 20 percent energy use increase for homes with attic ducted units.

 Pro: Attic Installations Save Labor and Cost Less

-Just like everything in life, when it comes to home building, money talks.
-One reason that AC units go up in attics is because they’re cheaper and easier to install.
+When it comes to home-building, money talks.
+One reason that attic air conditioners happen is because they’re cheaper and easier to install.
 It’s a lot simpler for your installer to leave ductwork loose, rather than having to cover it and wind it through floors and walls.
 That saves time, and whenever your contractor doesn’t take as long to finish a project, you save in labor, too.

 Con: HVAC System Problems Go Undetected

 No matter what kind of attic HVAC system you have, it’s easy to forget about it until something goes wrong.
-But if your unit is relegated to some forgotten corner of your attic, it’s even more likely that you’ll ignore it—and you may even forego routine maintenance tasks like changing your filters (to which any HVAC contractor would say, tsk, tsk!).
+But if your unit is relegated to some forgotten corner of your attic, it’s even more likely that you’ll ignore it.
+And you may even forego routine maintenance tasks like changing your filters.

 You might also not notice issues, like a clogged condensate drain, that can create big problems if they go unchecked.
-For instance, a clog in your drain line can cause condensation from your AC unit to back up and spill out over the catch pan, leading to mold in your insulation and drywall, rotting attic floor joists, and ceiling leaks in the rooms below your attic—all things you don’t want for your home, trust us.
+For instance, a clog in your drain line can cause condensation from your AC unit to back up and spill out over the catch pan.
+That can lead to mold in your insulation and drywall, rotting attic floor joists, and ceiling leaks in the rooms below your attic.

 What to Do If You Already Have an Attic HVAC System

 If you’re reading this and feeling a pang of recognition, don’t worry.
 Having your HVAC system in your attic isn’t dire, though you’ll need to do some work to keep your air conditioner or furnace system running as efficiently as possible.
 The first and possibly most important thing is to make a commitment to yourself to change your HVAC filters regularly.
 We know, it’s annoying to climb up in the attic and put them in.
-But AC filters aren’t just some scam invented by the air conditioning industry to keep you spending money—they actually really help your HVAC system.
-A clogged filter could cause your AC evaporator coil to freeze up, and it might make your furnace or heat pump work overtime—all of which makes your system less efficient and more costly—and your home less comfortable.
+But a clogged filter could cause your AC evaporator coil to freeze up.
+It might also make your furnace or heat pump work overtime.
+All of that makes your system less efficient and more costly—and your home less comfortable.

 You can also have an HVAC contractor out to check out your unit’s insulation and sealing.
 A well-sealed, properly-insulated unit is a better performing one, so that will certainly help shore up leaks.
 Have your contractor out to look at your system at least once a year, and you can avoid many problems with your unit.

 If you’re really concerned, you can also build a small, insulated room around your unit to prevent heating and cooling loss.
-Or you may even consider converting your attic to a finished, conditioned space—that will open up some room in your home, too.
-Smarter HVAC system maintenance and design are the nuts and bolts of building efficiency, so you’ll be well on your way to greening up your home!
+Or you may even consider converting your attic to a finished, conditioned space.
+That will open up some room in your home, too.
+Smarter HVAC system maintenance and design are the nuts and bolts of building efficiency.
+With that in place, you will be on your way to saving money.